"Sometimes the most productive thing is to relax."

 3. Practice your mindfulness muscle to calm down your mind and body - in the here and now

 I know that being an entrepreneur, different rules of working and living apply.
-While you were used to be "productive" by working from 9 to 5 (or longer), being an entrepeneur, you learn that your time is precious and you want to get things done as effectively and efficiently as possible.
+While you were used to be "productive" by working from 9 to 5 (or longer), being an entrepeneur especially, you learn that your time is precious and you want to get things done as effectively and efficiently as possible.
 While I am assessing what small tasks have creeped in to make me feel productive, I am also aware that I haven`t been living my days that mindfully as I could.
 In every down time, even for only 5min, I would soon check my phone for random emails, messages, articles (i.e. giving room for others to dictate my life).
 I thought these 5min I can use effectively in doing something else.
 I caught myself how I was walking through my home always looking at my phone, rather than just absorb my loving environment and give my eyes a break from the screen.
 It is these short moments, that we think it doesn`t matter because they are so brief, that can make a difference how we experience a day - agitated and always on alert, or focused and yet calm.
-I also tried applying this today, leaving my phone aside when brushing my teeth, doing my breakfast, or waiting for the microwave.
+I also tried applying this today, leaving my phone aside when brushing my teeth, doing my breakfast, or waiting for food to be ready.
 It is crazy, but it does feel like you start to breathe again and see your world with curious eyes, while a comfortable feeling of centeredness expands in your body.

 Are you giving yourself enough time to relax?
 Let me know by sending an email to firstname.lastname@example.org – I very look forward to hearing from you! :) PS: Subscribe to my #mindfulmagic Newsletter to stay in touch for upcoming posts, free offers, and news :)